 Bare walls have no place in traditional decor, so hang some artwork at eye level.
 Group similar sized items in a gallery wall and don’t be afraid to include black and white photos or even some modern art pieces, which all have a place in today’s traditional homes.

 When it comes to adding plants, think simple.
 Stick with plants that don’t overwhelm the room—try a small terrarium or a spider plant which can improve your home’s indoor air quality.

 Focus on the Mantel

 Make the mantel the focal point of your living room and add some of your favorite pieces.
-For easy traditional decorating, add a simple vase of flowers, some candles or hang a heavy mirror above the mantel.
+For easy traditional decoration, add a simple vase of flowers, some candles or hang a heavy mirror above the mantel.

 Molding and Trim